JamesSaxon/dist_analysis/README.md

   * LaTeX files for the tables are written to `tex/`.
     * Table 2 -- seat shares for Pennsylvania -- is `tex/PA_table.tex`.
     * Appendix Tables A.1-A.9 -- seat shares for the other states -- are named analogously.
+      * N.B. that a file is also generated for Virginia.
+        These data were not ready when I initially submitted, and so they are not included in the manuscript.
+        You are welcome to examine them -- Virginia behaves like any other state.
     * Appendix D -- Texas senate table is `TX_senate_table.tex`.
     * Appendix F -- NC race table is `NC_race.tex`.
     * Table 3 -- competitiveness is `tex/competitiveness_table.tex`